jnhthomp/alpha-blog2/README.md

   * Update helper method functions to set defaults in the function
   * Allow these defaults to be overwritten when the method is called by providing a key/value
   * remove .save from 'create' helper methods and add where necessary
+    * replace w/ .create if you want to keep the functionality?
+    * Figure out how you want to handle creating users and signing in in tests

 * Add tests for User and Articles models, controllers, functions